ibm-cloud-docs/FileStorage/replication.md

 		<tr>
 			<td colspan="100%">
 				<p><sup><img src="/images/numberone.png" alt="1" /></sup>Data centers in these regions or specifically noted within a region have encrypted storage.</p>
-				<p>In EU region, PAR01, MIL01 and AMS01 are all replication partners, and can initiate
-replication to data centers with encrypted storage as replicas (data centers above the line). <br/>
+				<p>In EU region, AMS01 can initiate replication to data centers with encrypted storage as replicas (data centers above the line). <br/>
 In Asia Pacific region, SEO01, SNG01 and CHE01 are all replication partners, and can initiate replication data centers with encrypted storage as replicas (data centers above the line). <br/>
 In Latin America Region, MEX01 is enabled with encrypted storage.
 Replication not allowed from MEX01 to SAO01.
 But, replication can be established from SAO01 to MEX01. <br/>
 <strong>Note</strong>: Data centers with encrypted storage <strong>cannot</strong> initiate replication with non-encrypted data centers as replica targets.